nuccinc/distributed-computing/README.md

 - Right-click the Docker icon in the taskbar
 - Go to Preferences > Resources > Filesharing
 - Check to enable the C drive
-- Click "Apply and Restart".
+- Click "Apply and Restart"

 After Docker has *COMPLETELY* finished restarting, run `quickstart.bat --docker-installed` to start processing workload immediately.